aaravtiku/cse15l-lab-reports/labreport4.md

 Task 9) The final task is to commit and push the changes to the Github account.
 This can be by typing the following commands in the terminal:

-`git add .` - adds a change in the working directory
+  1)`git add .` - adds a change in the working directory

-`git commit -m "changes reflected"` - commits the change in the working directory with the message "changes reflected"
+  2)`git commit -m "changes reflected"` - commits the change in the working directory with the message "changes reflected"

-`git push` - pushes the new changes to GitHub
+  3)`git push` - pushes the new changes to GitHub

 Upon completing the above steps in the terminal, you should get the following response: